 The Age of the Furnace

 It may not even be that the furnace no longer works.
-What happens is that as a furnace age, the energy efficiency level that it has is going to be reduced.
+What happens is that as a furnace ages, the energy efficiency level it has is going to be reduced.
 Technology is also going to move forward with new efficient units being put out onto the market.
-The cost to run the aging furnace even if it does function still, may not be worth it compared to the price to just replace it.
+The cost to run the aging furnace even if it does function still, may not be worth it compared to the price of just replacing it.

 What is the AFUE Rating?

 The AFUE rating is the score that your furnace is going to get about its energy efficiency.
 What is the rating of your system?
 Is it above or below a score of 90?
 When you are below 90, new units are certainly going to be able to run more efficiently for you, using less energy to function.
 Once you get below 90, or especially below a score of 80, you want to be thinking about investing in a replacement.
 An older furnace with a lower AFUE rating is going to be a drain on resources to continue to run regularly.
 The initial cost to replace it may seem a bit steep at the moment, but the long-term benefits are noteworthy.

 What is the state of the health of your pets and family inside the home?
 When you have an aging furnace, what you may find is that it is not creating quality airflow as it used to lead you to develop illnesses more often.
 If you have respiratory problems, this is only going to be exaggerated even further by an aging furnace.
 Always put your health first when it comes to this and refer to our HVAC Jacksonville FL for guidance.